 In 2006, Cassandra was released with the DC Heroclix: Origins line, wearing her classic red shirt and blue jeans outfit.

 In 2010, DC and Ame-Comi collaborated to create "Manga Style" non-numbered limited edition statues.
 She's featured wearing an outfit that had never appeared in comics, as has not since.
 She comes with a stand and her lasso.

 In 2004, Cassandra appeared in the first series of Teen Titans figures based on the 2003 Geoff Johns run.
 She was wearing her headband, cropped red shirt, and red pants.

 Women of the DC Universe (Series 2)

-In 2008, a cold cast porcelin bust of Cassie was released, based off the art of Terry Dodson, for the Women of DC Universe line.
+In 2008, a cold cast porcelain bust of Cassie was released, based on the art of Terry Dodson, for the Women of DC Universe line.
 She's shown from her thighs up, wearing blue jeans and her red tank top, holding the golden lasso.